Khan Noonien Singh: Star Trek II: The Wrath of Khan

 Khan returns as the antagonist in the 1982 feature film Star Trek II: The Wrath of Khan.
-Captain Clark Terrell (Paul Winfield) and First Officer Pavel Chekov (Walter Koenig) of USS Reliant are searching for an uninhabited world to test the Genesis device, a powerful terraforming tool.
+Captain Clark Terrell (Paul Winfield) and First Officer Pavel Chekov (Walter Koenig) of the USS Reliant are searching for an uninhabited world to test the Genesis device, a powerful terraforming tool.
 They beam down to what they believe is Ceti Alpha VI; however, Chekov soon discovers the Botany Bay and realizes their true location.
 After Khan and his people capture them, Khan confirms that the barren world is in fact Ceti Alpha V; Ceti Alpha VI exploded six months after he and his people had been marooned, and the resulting shock shifted the orbit of their planet.
 The cataclysm rendered Ceti Alpha V nigh-uninhabitable.
 Twenty of the survivors, including McGivers, whom Khan had married, were subsequently killed by the only surviving animal life, the Ceti eel.
 Swearing vengeance on Kirk, now an admiral, for abandoning them to die, Khan infests Terrell and Chekov with young Ceti eels; the creatures enter their brains, rendering them vulnerable to suggestion.
-Khan, intent on seizing control of the Genesis device, then seizes control of Reliant.
+Khan, intent on seizing control of the Genesis device, then seizes control of the Reliant.

-Khan lures Enterprise to the space station Regula I, and he launches a surprise attack that disables Kirk's ship.
+Khan lures the Enterprise to the space station Regula I, and he launches a surprise attack that disables Kirk's ship.
 Kirk tricks Khan by using a special code to remotely lower Reliants shields, allowing Enterprise to inflict significant damage.
 Khan is forced to withdraw to make repairs.
-Using the mind-controlled Terrell and Chekov as spies, Khan captures the Genesis device and leaves Kirk marooned on Regula I. Spock deceives Khan into thinking that Enterprise is crippled, surprising Khan when Enterprise rescues Kirk and escapes to the nearby Mutara Nebula.
+Using the mind-controlled Terrell and Chekov as spies, Khan captures the Genesis device and leaves Kirk marooned on Regula I. Spock deceives Khan into thinking that the Enterprise is crippled, surprising Khan when the Enterprise rescues Kirk and escapes to the nearby Mutara Nebula.
 Goaded into following Kirk, Khan pilots Reliant into the nebula, where shields and sensors are inoperable.
 Due to Khan's inexperience with three-dimensional space combat, Enterprise defeats Reliant and Khan is fatally wounded.
 Refusing to accept defeat, Khan activates the Genesis device, intent on killing his foe along with himself.
 Khan quotes Ahab's words of vengeance from Moby-Dick before dying: "From hell's heart I stab at thee; for hate's sake, I spit my last breath at thee."